 Notably, the security of data, resilience, and quality of service are the potential advantages over a public one on a dedicated network.
 These qualities are particularly important for many organizations using dedicated Network projects for M.Tech.
 Confidentiality, data integrity, and high availability are crucial in the military and government.

 However, dedicated Network projects can only achieve their potential on these counts by delivering consistent fiber-like performance everywhere.
 The variable quality of the copper infrastructure in the past this has been difficult or nearly impossible to achieve in practice.

 The constituent pairs may have been installed at different times and specifications on Network projects for M.Tech.
 Due to the cost of trenching for fiber is avoided in the whole point of using existing copper.

-The owners of dedicated Network projects for M.Tech can continue to deploy, safe in the knowledge and scale up next generation broadband applications.
-Within the copper infrastructure this will not cause problems with contention or interference.
+The owners of dedicated Network projects for M.Tech can continue to deploy, safe in the knowledge, and scale up to next generation broadband applications.
+Within the copper infrastructure, this will not cause problems with contention or interference.

 The arbitrary reorder or drop of network packets inside the transmit buffer of a network interface controller is defined as active queue management (AQM) in Internet routers.

 The network scheduler performs this active queue management.
 Typically, a special set of queues are maintained in an Internet router.
 The hold packets are scheduled to go out on to the one per interface.
 Historically, a drop-tail discipline is used by this queue.

 The queue is shorter than its maximum size (measured in packets or in bytes) when a packet is put onto the queue and dropped otherwise.
 Active queue disciplines drop or mark packets before the queue is full.

 Typically, if the queue is short, probabilistically dropping or marking packets even and they operate by maintaining one or more drop/mark probabilities.